a-ndreaaaaa/a-ndreaaaaa/README.md

 Hello!
-I'm Andrea, currently a full-time pre-doc and part-time masters student, doing research in behavioural and social sciences.
+I'm Andrea, an incoming PhD student at UCLA Anderson in Behavioral Decision Making.

-I'm interested in learning (the human kind, but the machine kind is alright too), behavioural economics, and commitment mechanisms.
+I'm interested in decision-making, learning (the human kind, but the machine kind is alright too), and commitment mechanisms.

 Very often, I scrutinise package documentation or replication code.
 Offline, you'll find me painting, baking, or running.